ddansab/flashcard-maker/README.md

 - ...
 - Profit

-I haave some characters already in the starter file just to test functionality on your machine.
+I have some characters already in the starter file just to test functionality on your machine.
 You can change the `starter_file.txt` file as many times as you want, but **ONLY CHANGE THE STARTER FILE**